 *Tuition is an estimate and does not include any miscellaneous fees for various courses, tools, books, supplies or uniforms.
 Program book costs are in addition to tuition and fees and vary depending on course selection and where the books are purchased or rented.

 After the Northwood Tech Veterinary Technician Program

-Upon completion of the program, you will obtain a Veterinary Technician associate degree.
+Upon completion of the program, you will earn a Veterinary Assistant technical diploma and a Veterinary Technician associate degree.

 Veterinary Technician programs are accredited by the American Veterinary Medical Association - Committee on Veterinary Technician Education and Activities (AVMA-CVTEA) at 1931 North Meacham Road, Suite 100, Schaumburg, IL 60173-4360, phone: 800.248.2862.
 Graduates of AVMA-CVTEA accredited programs are eligible to take the Veterinary Technical National Exam (VTNE) and the Wisconsin state exam directly with the American Associate of Veterinary State Boards (AAVSB) at AAVSB.org upon graduation.
 The Committee on Veterinary Technical Education and Activities (CVTEA) of the American Veterinary Medical Association (AVMA) has granted Initial Accreditation to Northwood Tech’s Veterinary Technology Program, effective February 4, 2021.
 All students will be eligible to take the VTNE and Wisconsin state exam upon graduation.
 After successful completion of the exams, the individual will be a Certified Veterinary Technician (CVT).